ef1500/AutoTwitSpaceDL/README.md

 The program will now begin the monitoring and upload process.

 IMPORTANT NOTE: Ctrl+C will not stop this program.
 You either click the x button or exit via task manager.

+## Customizing the embed
+In the file "DiscordNotifEngine.py", the arguments for the embed are explained so that you can edit the embed.
+The function is called in AutoTwitspaceDLX.py on lines 48 and 100.

 # TODO